rickcox/Hexa-Pi/Pi-Panel_PCB/README.md

 This PCB was small enough, that a panel of 2 was actually build.
 Directory **production** has the 1 instance manufacturing data, and directory **production-pnl** has the 2 instance manufacturing data.
-At JLCPCB, both cost the same.
+At JLCPCB, both PCB's cost the same.
-The assembled 2 instance panel costs a bit more due to the incremental cost of the parts - but you get 2 for the price of 1!
+The assembled 2 instance panel costs slightly more due to the incremental cost of the parts - but you get 2 boards for the price of 1!

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of the license, visit https://creativecommons.org/licenses/by/4.0/